Sally Barrett

 About me

-Hi, I’m Sally – I’m an integrative counsellor so I use various approaches rather than just one way of working.
+Hi, I’m Sally – I’m an integrative therapist so I use various approaches rather than just one way of working.
 I am compassionate, creative and specialise in working with ADHD and also PMDD, as someone with lived experience of both.
+I also have extensive experience working with men and men's issues.

 I can help with depression, anxiety, stress, trauma, low self-esteem, past abuse, grief and bereavement amongst many other mental health and personal issues.